 So, I decided to make an avgolemono soup instead.
 Found in Greek, Italian and Turkish cuisines, among others, avgolemono refers to a type of soup that contains egg, lemon juice and broth.
 And, since I kept coming across different versions that included chicken, I put chicken in mine, as well, so that it would feel more like a main dish and less like a meal starter or first course.

 The different recipes that I found for chicken avgolemono wouldn’t have taken as long as either of the above-mentioned baked dishes, but as with other recipes I’ve tweaked, I changed a couple of things to help speed up the cooking time of the soup that I made.
 Keep reading to find out just how easy it will be to make my 15-Minute Chicken Avgolemono Soup for your family!
+(Be sure to save it to your Pinterest board if you’re on Pinterest!)
 All of the ingredients that I used should be available at your local grocery store.
 However, if you choose to buy any of the recommended ingredients on Amazon using a link that I shared, I will earn income from qualifying purchases that will help support this site.

 What You’ll Need To Make 15-Minute Chicken Avgolemono Soup (Six servings)